manforowicz/manforowicz.github.io/src/index.md

 ### [How to Drive a Nuclear Reactor](https://www.goodreads.com/en/book/show/50878951) - Colin Tucker
 Ever wondered how a nuclear reactor works?
-How do they reliably and safely produce [10% of the world's electricity](https://ourworldindata.org/electricity-mix)?
+How do they reliably and safely produce about [10% of the world's electricity](https://ourworldindata.org/electricity-mix)?
 This book, written by a reactor operator, strikes the perfect balance between dumbed-down and too-technical.